 Revolut has proven itself to be a more than useful financial app.
 But is the fintech's current account up to the challenge of meeting the needs of everyday banking customers?
 We decided to investigate.

-Last year Revolut officially became a bona fide bank in Ireland after it was granted a licence from the European Central Bank.
-You can read up on that story here.
+In 2022 Revolut officially became a bona fide bank in Ireland after it was granted a banking licence from the Lithuanian Central Bank.

-And recently, Revolut moved all its customers over to an Irish IBAN, meaning users should no longer have issues setting up standing orders and direct debits or getting paid etc.
+And in 2023, Revolut moved all its customers over to an Irish IBAN, meaning users should no longer have issues setting up standing orders and direct debits or getting paid etc with a Revolut bank account.

 Branches

-Revolut is a fintech, or an online-only bank, which means not only does it not have an extensive branch network, it doesn’t have one single physical branch in the country; the entirety of a customer’s banking must be conducted online via its mobile app.
+Revolut is a fintech, or an online-only bank, which means not only does it not have an extensive branch network, it doesn’t even have a single physical branch in the entire country; all a customer’s banking must be conducted online via its mobile app.

 This may pose a problem for people for two main reasons.